angelapotter/angelapotterdesign/src/data/kelvin-pump-cards/case-study.md

 ---
 slug: kelvin-pump-cards
 title: Pump Cards
-blurb: Enable analysts to diagnose beam pumps with XY plots of each cycle
+blurb: Diagnose beam pumps with XY plots of each cycle
 date: 2017-12-01
 company: Kelvin
 role: Led design on a team of 2